-- When you launch SCAL, a new blank Cutting Mat will appear with a new blank project opened. - To open a new file (start a new project), any of the following can be used: - ♦ Click on the New Project icon on the upper Toolbar - ♦ Press Ctrl+N - ♦ Go to File>New Project - Note that if any changes have been made to the existing project, a popup window will ask if you wish to save the changes that have been made.
-Refer to Section 4.02. - If you wish to have more than one file open, you will need to open additional instances of SCAL.
+- When you launch SCAL, a new blank Cutting Mat will appear with a new blank project opened. - To open a new file (start a new project), any of the following can be used: - ♦ Click on New Project when you first open SCAL - ♦ Click on the New Project icon on the upper Toolbar - ♦ Click on the New Project tab above the Cutting Mat - ♦ Press Ctrl+N - ♦ Go to File>New Project - When you elect to start a New Project, a window will open where you can specify the following settings.
+These settings can be modified later, if needed, using the Document Panel.